Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: Evaluation and Results

 \subsection{Surrogate Comparison (Q1)}

-We first compare surrogate models for guiding approximate state preparation.
-The candidates include: (1) Gaussian Processes (GP)~\citep{duong2022quantum,benitez2024bayesian,nicoli2024physics}, which provide probabilistic predictions and analytic uncertainty estimates but scale cubically in sample size and assume smoothness; (2) Gradient Boosted Quantile Regression (GBQR)~\citep{taieb2016forecasting}; and (3) Quantile Regression Forests (QRF)~\citep{meinshausen2006quantile}, both of which augment tree ensembles with explicit quantile modeling.
-All surrogates are embedded in the same Bayesian Optimization loop with Expected Improvement as the acquisition strategy. \textbf{Results.} Across three 3-layer RQCs, GBRT achieved the fastest convergence and lowest TVD (Fig.~\ref{fig:surrogateconv}). \textbf{GP surrogates failed to finish within five days due to cubic scaling and the inability to capture sharp discontinuities.} QRF and GBQR offered quantile-based uncertainty but introduced runtime overhead without fidelity improvements.
+We first compare surrogate models for probability distribution matching.
+The candidates include: (1) Gaussian Processes (GPBO)~\cite{duong2022quantum,benitez2024bayesian,nicoli2024physics}, which provide probabilistic predictions and analytic uncertainty estimates but scale cubically in sample size and assume smoothness; (2) Gradient Boosted Quantile Regression (GBQR)~\cite{taieb2016forecasting}; and (3) Quantile Regression Forests (QRF)~\cite{meinshausen2006quantile}, both of which augment tree ensembles with explicit quantile modeling.
+All surrogates are embedded in the same Bayesian Optimization loop with Expected Improvement as the acquisition strategy. \textbf{Results.} Across three 3-layer RQCs, GBRT achieved the fastest convergence and lowest TVD (Fig.~\ref{fig:surrogateconv}).
+GPBO failed to finish within five days due to cubic scaling and the inability to capture sharp discontinuities.
+QRF and GBQR provided quantile-based uncertainty but introduced runtime overhead without improving fidelity.
 GBRT reached $\text{TVD} \leq 0.2$ with fewer evaluations and more than $2\times$ faster convergence, demonstrating robustness to non-smooth loss landscapes and practical suitability for near-term workloads.